BiodiversityDataScienceCorp/2023_Group_1/README.md

 ## 🐸 Structure 🐸

-### data: contains data used for occurence and distribution maps
+### data: contains data used for occurence and distribution maps and natural history information

 #### `Natural History Description.docx`